skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Refactored some error api functions across the lib.
+- Changed what information is provided in each error.
+We now have `error.source.class`, `error.source.path` and `error.source.name` which points to the originator of the error.
+We also have `error.class`, `error.path` and `error.name` which point to the *"owner"* of the error.
+The owner is the element where piping finished for a particular error!
+So for example all elements within a component will pipe their errors to the top most component!
+- Fixed `.configuration()` param type `array` not validating properly!
+- Fixed missing custom error functionality in `input.options()`.
+- Removed `strict` option from `input.options()`.
+All comparisons now done with `===`.
+Use a custom validation handler to replicate the old functionality.
+- Removed `strict` option from `input.match()`.
+All comparisons now done with `===`.
+Use a custom validation handler to replicate the old functionality.
+- Removed `strict` option from `input.blacklist()`.
+All comparisons now done with `===`.
+Use a custom validation handler to replicate the old functionality.
 - Added `container.getNamedValues()` to get the named values for this container.
 - Added `element.alwaysInvalid()` which allows to set an element to always fail validation!
 Probably only useful for debugging your forms.
 - Added `container.convertElementValues(input)` which takes input of element structured values object and converts to the named input values.